Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/04_gdscript_styleguide.md

 first line of the script.

 Follow with the `name` if necessary.
 You can turn a GDScript file into a global type in your project using this feature.
-For more information, see `doc_gdscript`.

 Then, add the `extends` keyword if the class extends a built-in type.